COMPARISONS

 ReARM CE

 Managed service with SSO - no infrastructure to maintain.
-Support for client-hosted deployments, including air-gapped deployments, available for higher tiers.
+Option for on-premise (Standard and Enterprise plans) or air-gapped deployment (Enterprise plan).

 Self-hosted - you manage your own infrastructure.

-Premium support (up to 24x7 depending on plan).
+Premium support (up to 24x7 with 1 hour response time depending on plan).

 Community support via Discord and GitHub.